tk-aria/gollvm/README.md

 ## Which architectures and operating systems are supported for gollvm? <a name="supported"></a>

-Gollvm is currently supported only for x86_64 Linux.
+Gollvm is currently supported only for x86_64 and aarch64 Linux.

 ## How does the gollvm runtime differ from the main Go runtime?  <a name="runtimediffs"></a>